renpy/renpy/sphinx/source/screens.rst

     If True, the timer repeats after it times out.

 `modal`
-    If True, the timer will fire even if it's behind a modal screen.
+    If True, the timer will not fire if it is blocked by a modal screen.
+If false or not given, the timer will fire even if it is blocked by a modal screen.
-    If False, the default, the timer will not fire until all modal screens in front of it are dismissed.

-It takes no children.
+Timer takes no children.

 ::